rust-lang/rust/active/0000-bounds-on-object-and-generic-types.md

 Currently, the type system is not supposed to allow references to escape into object types.
-However, there are various bugs where it fails to prevent this from hapenning.
+However, there are various bugs where it fails to prevent this from happening.
 Moreover, it is very useful (and frequently necessary) to store a reference into an object.
 Moreover, the current treatment of generic types is in some cases naive and not obviously sound.